-Peer-to-peer Crowdfunding software is a must for walkathons.
+Peer-to-peer fundraising software is a must for walkathons.
 This is where DoJiggy comes in!
-We offer the best, most affordable walk-a-thon fundraiser software in the industry.
+We deliver the best, most affordable walk-a-thon fundraiser software in the industry.
 Ready to get started?

 Step 4: Recruit Walkers and Sponsors

-Recruit sponsors and walkers by working within your network of supporters, as well as by outreach and marketing efforts.
-Social media and traditional marketing and promotion efforts will serve an important purpose in raising awareness and drawing participants and donors for the walk.
+Recruit sponsors and walkers by working within your network of supporters and by outreach and marketing efforts.
+Social media and traditional marketing and promotion efforts will raise awareness and draw participants and donors to the walk.

 Step 5: Manage Donations and Pledges Online

 One of the most important considerations when planning a walkathon is how to successfully and securely manage donations and pledges.
 Our walkathon software has you covered.

 Our peer to peer fundraising software is a robust registration and donation management platform for walk-a-thons, School Fun Runs, dog walks, and other events where individual and team participants solicit and track donations for your organization.
 Each participant manages their fundraising page, including a fundraising thermometer and social media links, and invites friends and family to support your organization through secure, online donations.
 Administrators configure the walk-a-thon website with registration fees, the types of donations accepted, prizes for top fundraisers, and much more in our powerful administration console.